 Salmon Rice Bowl

-As much as we love the hearty stews and cheesy casseroles that so often grace our wintertime tables, we’re feeling very ready to welcome fresh, springy meals back into the weekly dinner routine.
-With all its bright greenery — bok choy, avocado, cucumber — this salmon rice bowl just looks like springtime.
+Bright, fresh meals in the weekly dinner routine?
+We are here for it!
+With all its glowing greenery — bok choy, avocado, cucumber — this salmon rice bowl looks like a gorgeous, super lush jungle.
 But the real star of this dish, the thing that ties all the veggies together, is a piquant marinade of soy and ginger.

 We make the marinade with honey, lemon juice, soy sauce, fresh ginger, and grated garlic, and then bathe the salmon fillets in it for half an hour.
 It infuses the fish with a deep, umami flavor, and ensures it comes out from under the hot, hot broiler sweetly charred and caramelized with a moist, tender texture.